Matthew Spinelli, MD, MAS

 I am HIV/ID physician with training in implementation science methods who uses these approaches to support pre-exposure prophylaxis (PrEP) implementation, PrEP/HIV ART adherence, and PrEP persistence/HIV retention in care.
 A key tool we are using in this work is a point-of-care urine tenofovir test that can provide real-time adherence information to clinicians to drive adherence interventions.

-More recently, I lead projects on the intersection of the HIV and COVID-19 epidemics using epidemiological, translational, and sociobehavioral methods.
+More recently, I lead projects on development of adherence measurement techniques for doxycycline post-exposure prophylaxis, including a directly observed therapy randomized trial.
 In terms of educational initiatives, I am the co-director of the Implementation Science Short Course and the Individual-Level Intervention Design course in the UCSF Department of Epidemiology.
+As an HIV/ID clinician, I serve as the PrEP Medical Lead for the Ward 86 Clinic.
 Finally, I am a member of the Partnership for Research in Implementation Science for Equity, a collaboration between the SF Department of Public Health and UCSF that seeks to use implementation science methods to advance health equity.

 Education & Training